Meet our LARGEST family members

 Say “hello” to Seymour the Mastodon and Stanley the Albertosaurus!

-Mastodons are relatives to elephants and the extinct mammoth and lived three million to nine thousand years ago.
-In addition to Seymour, the museum has a number of Mastodon remains in its collection excavated by museum staff, researchers and volunteers over 29 years at its Ice Age dig site in Byron, New York.
+Mastodons are relatives to elephants and the extinct mammoth, and lived 3 million to 9,000 years ago.
+In addition to Seymour, the Museum has a number of Mastodon remains in its collection excavated by Museum staff, researchers and volunteers over 29 years at its Ice Age dig site in Byron, New York.

-Albertosaurus is a member of the dinosaur family that also included the best known member, Tyranosaurus rex, which did not roam the earth until some 7 to 10 million years later.
-Both were two-legged flesh-eating dinosaurs, and for the most part probably active predators, although the importance of scavenging has also been suggested for T. rex in particular.
-Like Tyrannosaurus, Albertosaurus had small (but powerful) arms, and an enormous head with curved and serrated teeth, but a smaller body likely allowing for more speed and agility than its larger ancestor.
+Albertosaurus is a member of the dinosaur family that also included the best known member, Tyranosaurus rex.
+Like Tyrannosaurus, Albertosaurus was carnivorous, had small (but powerful) arms, and an enormous head with curved and serrated teeth, but a smaller body likely allowing for more speed and agility than its larger ancestor.